Jenkins (software): Javadoc

 This plugin adds Javadoc support to Jenkins.
 This functionality used to be a part of the core, but as of Jenkins 1.431, it was split off into separate plugins.

 The plugin enables the selection of "Publish Javadoc" as a post-build action, specifying the directory where the Javadoc is to be gathered and if retention is expected for each successful build.

 Online explanation

-Jenkins can be used to schedule and monitor the running of a shell script via user interface instead of command prompt.
+The platform provides a graphical user interface (GUI) to facilitate the scheduling and monitoring of shell scripts, reducing reliance on command-line execution.

 Security

 Jenkins' security depends on two factors: access control and protection from external threats.
 Access control can be customized via two ways: user authentication and authorization.
 Protection from external threats such as CSRF attacks and malicious builds is supported as well.